 Equity release loans are a popular way of releasing some of the cash sunk into your property, without having to move.
 But beware - interest rates are generally higher than mortgage rates and you will end up paying far more money over a long period of time.

 Homes are expensive things to run, not least a big family home with plenty of rooms and a large garden.
 If it's an older property, maintenance costs can also skyrocket (and don't they always seem to come along when you can least afford it?).
 Less space to heat and fewer rooms to light means smaller bills.
 Downsizing is an effective way of reducing these outgoings.

 Finding a location that's scheduled for regeneration or revamping can mean your investment is worth more.
 By the same token, you want to make sure your investment isn't undermined by plans for airports, motorways or industry.
 Bottom line?
 Do your research!

 Tired of having to dedicate half a day (and some marathon training) to running the hoover round the house?
 Find you can't hear your other half when they're in the lounge and you're upstairs?
 Well alright, the last one could be seen as a plus, but the reality is that too big a house has its disadvantages.
 Not to mention too big a garden... weeding, anyone?

 Downsizing can mean less time spent on maintaining your home and more time for enjoying it instead.
 And good things come in small packages - a cosy home is no bad thing.

 As well as the many financial and practical benefits to downsizing, there's a huge psychological boost to be had too.
 Being forced to adapt to a smaller space furniture-wise and having less storage space means you really consider what's important to keep and what's not.
 And who doesn't feel better and less burdened after a good sort-out?
-Check out our page on how to declutter here.
+Check out these tips on how to declutter.